-- The breathable 100% cotton fabric, means it’s wearable again and again without needing a wash.
+- The breathable 100% cotton fabric, means it’s wearable again and again without needing a wash every time.

-- The light, neutral colour is not only good for mixing and matching with other clothing but doesn’t attract mosquitos the way dark colours do.
+- The light, neutral colour is good for mixing and matching with your other travel clothes.

-- The simple, flattering style means it can be dressed up with a few accessories or worn as is to the gym for a workout.
+- The simple, flattering style means it can be dressed up with a few accessories.

-- The cotton is perfect for warm climates where a little modesty is called for or I need a mosquito shield.
+- The cotton is perfect for warm climates where a little modesty is called for or you need a mosquito shield.

-- Again, the breathable cotton allows you to get away with several wears before washing.
+- Breathable cotton allows you to get away with several wears before washing.

 - They weigh nothing and take up barely any space, great for travelling carry-on only.